Skip to main content

 Other possible considerations

-There are some cruise lines with expansive all-inclusive options that do allow kids onboard.
-However, with limited or no services and programming geared toward younger cruisers, coupled with exotic and adventure type itineraries, and higher price tags, there will be few, if any, kids onboard.
+However, with limited or no services and programming geared toward younger cruisers, coupled with exotic and adventurous itineraries, as well as higher price tags, there will be few, if any, kids onboard.
 These alternatives may be something to consider for select sailings.

 Atlas Ocean Voyages